 Propagation

 To grow a Variegated String of Hearts, start with a stem cutting that is at least four inches long.
-Place the cutting in a glass of water and wait for it to develop roots (this can take up to two weeks).
+Place the cutting in a glass of water and wait for it to develop roots (this can take up to a few weeks).

-Once the roots have grown, plant the cutting in a well-draining potting mix and place it in a bright spot out of direct sunlight.
-Water the plant regularly, allowing the soil to dry out completely between waterings.
+Once the roots have grown, plant the cutting in a well-draining potting mix.
+Place it in a bright location and warm temperatures.
+Water the heart plant regularly, allowing the soil to dry out completely between waterings.
 Trim the stems regularly to keep the plant from getting too leggy.
 With a little care, your Variegated String of Hearts will be growing long and proud in no time!

 Soil

-The plant prefers a well-draining mix, and should be allowed to dry out completely between waterings.
+The plant prefers a well-draining mix and should be allowed to dry out completely between waterings.
+Keep the soil slightly moist, but avoid waterlogged soil.

 In terms of soil type, the best option for the variegated string of hearts cacti mix is a well-draining cactus or succulent mix.
 In many cases, even coarse sand or gravel will work.